Featured Image by Liza Summer, Pexels

 To informally screen yourself for OCD, try our quick OCD online test.
 But to learn what to do (and what not to do) when helping someone you care about manage OCD, keep reading.

-Being let in to someone’s struggles requires two things on your part: a genuine willingness to understand, and respect of boundaries.
+Being let into someone’s struggles requires two things on your part: a genuine willingness to understand, and respect of boundaries.

 It takes a lot for someone with OCD to feel comfortable opening up, and your response needs to value that bravery.
 Conversations around obsessions and compulsions might get difficult, and it might be tempting to steer clear of uncomfortable topics.
 Conversely, your loved one might need to open up in bits and pieces, avoiding certain details or explanations until trust is built.